 Matter Arising 5: Inaccuracies of medical records loca tion (Operation) Impact Audit testing was undertaken at UHW and UHL to ascertain if a sample of medical records could be located.
 The testing was undertaken in two parts: Part 1: From the patient management system to the physical location (Samples UHW 20, and UHL 10); and Part 2: From the physical location to the patient management system (Sample UHW 20, and UHL 10).
 The responsibility for medical records only sits with the Health Records Department whilst within the libraries, once moved outside of these controlled areas the responsibility is with wider Health Board staff in clinical and other settings to adequately track and store records.
 We identified the following anomalies: Potential risk of: Medical records are not adequately managed, leading to risks to patient safety and exposing the Health Board to reputation risk.
-UHW UHL Part 1: PMS to physical location 7 (2 Health Records, and 5 Clinical setting) See note below (1) 1 (Clinical setting) Part 2: Physical location to PMS 1 (Clinical setting) 0 UHW: Seven (35%) of 20 sampled For one of the 13 medical record referencing used on PMS, which r from the physical location to PMS UHL: One of the ten selected from Health Records staff, where a clinic been returned to the Health Librar s found, support was nee eferred to a former refer had an incorrect location n PMS could not be locat cal area had updated the s ded from Health Record ence system.
-One of th recorded on PMS. ed at the physical locat s staff to locate due to the e twenty records selected tion.
-This was resolved by
+UHW UHL Part 1: PMS to physical location 7 (2 Health Records, and 5 Clinical setting) See note below (1) 1 (Clinical setting) - Part 2: Physical location to PMS 1 (Clinical setting) 0 Part 2: Physical location to PMS 1 (Clinical setting) 0 UHW: Seven (35%) of 20 sampled records selected from the PMS could not be located at the physical location.
+For one of the 13 medical records found, support was needed from Health Records staff to locate due to the referencing used on PMS, which referred to a former reference system.
+One of the twenty records selected from the physical location to PMS had an incorrect location recorded on PMS.
+UHL: One of the ten selected from PMS could not be located at the physical location.
+This was resolved by Health Records staff, where a clinical area had updated the system retrospectively when the record had already been returned to the Health Library.

-Reco mmendation Priority 5 Management should ensure staff are reminded of their responsibilities to return health records once used and the importance of updating PMS or PARIS following a change in location.
+Reco ommendation Priority 5 5 Management should ensure staff are reminded of their responsibilities to return health records once used and the importance of updating PMS or PARIS following a change in location.
 High Agreed Management Action Target Date Responsible Officer 5 This will be taken forward as part of Agreed Management Action 4, specifically in relation to point 4 of Matters Arising 4.
 Departmental (Health Records), reinforcement of correct processes and good practice related to storage of medical records, will be undertaken prior to this.
 31 March 2023 3 February 2023 As Recommendation 4 Head of Health Records